elliott-king/elliott-king.github.io/_posts/2020-03-25-multithreading.md

 title: "An Introduction to Multithreading"
 date: 2020-03-25 09:00:00 -0000
 categories: concurrency ruby introductory
-description: An introduction to the idea of multithreading.
+excerpt: An introduction to the idea of multithreading.
 First we will talk about reasons for concurrency, then we will give examples.
 ---